 In 1912, the Xinhai Rebellion ended dynastic rule of China and established the Republic of China under the Kuomintang.
 Around 1927, Chiang Kai-Shek took control of the Kuomintang and moved the capital of China to Nanjing from Beijing.
 This was part of the start of the Chinese Civil War between the Kuomintang and the People's Liberation Army (Communist Party).
 In 1936, the Kuomintang and the Communists formed a truce to fight off Japanese invasion of China during World War II.
 After the war, the Civil War continued, and the Communists drove the Kuomintang off of the mainland back to Taiwan.
 In 1949, Mao Zedong established the People's Republic of China under Communist rule.
 During Chairman Mao's rule, he instituted the infamous Cultural Revolution, which aimed to create factories on rural farmlands, abolish landlords, and the arrests/murders of students, professors, and intellectuals.
 After Mao's death in 1976, Deng Xiaoping took control of the country and relaxed the strict government control of the people.

 Today, China is still a communist nation, but it allows its citizens civil liberties not normally associated with Communism.
-China is still viewed as a non-ideal nation for its government control over things such as media, and for its terrible human rights record, especially since WWII.
+China is still viewed as a non-ideal nation for its government control over things such as media, and for its terrible human rights, especially since WWII.

 The National Day of the People's Republic of China is on October 1st, 1949.
 It celebrates the formation of the People's Republic of China under Mao Zedong.